Header credit: CBC

 Canada condemns without reservation the brutality of the hostage takers in this unnecessary death… This was an act of cold-blooded murder and responsibility rests squarely with the terrorist group who took him hostage… On behalf of the Government of Canada and all Canadians, I would like to express my deepest condolences to the family and friends of Mr. Ridsdel… They have endured a terrible ordeal and this is a devastating moment for all of them.

 Global Affairs Canada is the organization which handles hostage taking situations overseas.
 This is what they had to say:

-The Government of Canada will not comment or release any information which may compromise ongoing efforts or endanger the safety of Canadian citizens,” spokesperson Rachna Mishra said in an email statement… The Government of Canada’s first priority is the safety and security of its citizens.
+The Government of Canada will not comment or release any information which may compromise ongoing efforts or endanger the safety of Canadian citizens,

 This article was then posted on May 15th and now Robert Hall has only until June 13th before he’ll be executed.